barbermicro/barbermicro.github.io/index.md

 3/27/26: Vini Subramanian, a biophysics graduate student, has joined the lab!
 Welcome, Vini!

-The Barber lab is now open, and we welcome applicants at all levels!
+The Barber lab is now open, and we are always looking for driven, new scientists.
+If the fundamentals of bacterial growth and form sound like you, get in touch!
 Please send all inquiries to barber.527@osu.edu.

 We uploaded our latest paper to bioRxiv!
 Check it out here: [Wall teichoic acids regulate peptidoglycan synthesis by paving cell wall microstructure](https://www.biorxiv.org/content/10.1101/2024.09.02.610702v2)